DeltaResero/WPCPP/README.md

 ## Limitations

 > As the Wii’s floating-point hardware supports only **double precision**, the program can only display up to **14 decimal places of Pi**.
-To support higher precision, external   libraries like GMP would be required to calculate more decimal places.Although this is possible, it has yet to be implemented.
+To support higher precision, external libraries like GMP would be required to calculate more decimal places.
+Although this is possible, it has yet to be implemented.

 ## Build Instructions